slaclab/pix2pgp/README.md

 ## How to simulate using GHDL
 In order to simulate via GHDL, go to the relevant directory and run e.g. `$ bash ghdlRun.sh Pix2PgpSparkPixSTopTb 50` to run the testbench for 50us.

-## Hot to add a new ASIC
+## How to add a new ASIC
 A complete How-To is included in the `README.md` file located under `firmware/vault`.

-## Hot to perform total throughput/bandwidth data efficiency measurements
+## How to benchmark total throughput and data transmission latency
 A complete How-To is included in the `README.md` file located under `software/scripts/benchmarking`.

 ### Contact